 | Enrichment | enrich_entity | Multi-model enrichment with optional auto-fusion.
 Accepts an optional attachment_ids list.
 Classification mismatches return a non-error response so Claude can ask the user to confirm and retry. |

-| Enrichment | start_batch_enrichment | Enrich up to 100 entities asynchronously — full pipeline per entity with automatic fusion.
+| Enrichment | start_batch_enrichment | Enrich any number of entities asynchronously — no fixed batch-size cap, bounded by your plan's live usage quota — full pipeline per entity with automatic fusion.
 Returns a job_id; results land in your records. |

 | Enrichment | fetch_entities | Fetch a JSON array of entities from an external REST API server-side (bearer / api_key / basic auth) — pairs with batch enrichment. |